Fyfe Ewing: Therapy?

+The song "Six Mile Water" on Therapy?'s 1999 album Suicide Pact - You First was partially written by Cairns about the end of his friendship with Ewing.

 Divers

 Ewing had meanwhile moved from Belfast to Brighton, England.
 He played for a short time in a band called "Divers", along with Rory Myers (guitar/vocals), Jon Hardy (bass) and for a short while Simon Robinson (Guitars), though Robinson proceeded to quit in early 1998, before Ewing drummed on and produced the three track EP "Little Less Nothing," released on Track Records.
 Although the single received favourable reviews in the press, gaining 'Single of the Week' in Kerrang! magazine, Ewing left the band shortly afterwards.
 In 2006, Jon Hardy confirmed that Fyfe had recently jammed with the band but that it was just for fun, and not anything official.

 Score

 In 2000, Ewing traveled to New York City to record an album with Brighton-based hard rock band "Score".
 The band included Lee Malin (vocals), James O'Brien (guitar) and Carlos Fortin (bass).
 The album was produced by Fred Durst and mixed by Rick Rubin for Durst's Flawless Records.
 The album remains unreleased.